elicorrales/my-first-substrate-project-series-III-part-4/README.md

 # Why ```contract-cargo``` ?

-If you went through our Series II (the Solana blockchain), remember we had to install a new cargo command to handl eBPF contract binaries.
+If you went through our Series II (the Solana blockchain), remember we had to install a new cargo command to handle eBPF contract binaries.

 Similarly, in order to:
 - build the WASM binary,